Who is Astaroth?

 Astaroth illustrated in the Dictionnaire Infernal (1818).
 PD.

+In these versions, Astaroth isn’t a physically powerful demon.
 He is most often depicted as a naked man with dragon’s claws and wings, holding a serpent, wearing a crown, and riding upon a wolf.
+He is the Demon of Sloth, in that he makes others lazy by enhancing a mixture of vanity and self-doubt. .

+Astaroth is one of the demons summoned by Faustus in the famous play Doctor Faustus, written and performed between 1589 and 1593.
 The play is based upon preexisting German legends of a man named Faust.
 In it the doctor learns the art of necromancy, communicating with the dead, and makes a pact with Lucifer.
-The play had such a profound impact and powerful effect on many that several reports of actual demons appearing during the show and attendees being driven mad were reported.
+The play had such a profound impact and powerful effect on many that several reports of actual demons appearing during the show and some attendees reportedly were driven mad.

 In Brief